How We Count Jobs

 Out of all current employees at a business, the count of positions which will not be terminated due to receiving our loans.
 If the business would have kept an employee, regardless of receiving the loan, it is not counted as a retained employee.

 All payroll employees a business projects it will hire in the next two years due to our loan.
 If the business would have hired an employee regardless of receiving the loan, that position is not counted.
 The business owner(s) do count as new employment if they do not currently draw compensation from the business, but plan to in the next two years.
 All contract positions are excluded from new employment counts.

 Job impacts are expressed as full-time equivalent positions.

 When we report jobs information, we express them in full-time equivalence (FTEs).
 One full-time equivalent employee is equal to one person working an average of 35 hours per week throughout the year.
 Clients report three different categories of employment to us, which are then aggregated into the FTE figure.

 A count of all individual(s) employed at the business that work an average of 35 hours per week or more throughout the year.

 A count of all individual(s) employed at the business that work an average of less than 35 hours per week throughout the year.
 Clients are asked to submit the average weekly hours count for part-time employees.

 A count of all individual(s) employed that work at the business for less than 12 months out of the year.
 Clients are asked to submit both the average months per year worked and average weekly hours count for seasonal and temporary employees.

-We utilize jobs data when reporting our impact and often feature it in research publications.
+We utilize jobs data when reporting our impact, evaluating our outcomes, and often feature it in research publications.
 Where required, we may also confidentially share it with organizations that fund or regulate Carolina Small Business.
 The business-level information provided by clients is confidential and never shared publicly.

 We’re committed high quality data collection practices because we know that our clients are doing amazing things for the region’s economy.
 Feel free to contact our research staff with any questions you may have.